Listen to This Article:

 This bird’s eye view of hospitality and restaurant operations management leaves students prepared for an entry-level management position in any hospitality organization.

-And since the program is 100% online (with a hands-on industry externship), students can complete their education while they work full-time, part-time, and still have time for friends and family!
+And since the program is 100% online (with a hands-on industry externship), students can complete their education while they work full-time or part-time, and still have time for friends and family.

 Some people just know they’re destined to be leaders.
-Whether they want to open their own restaurant or bar, keep things running smoothly in a boutique hotel, or climb the ranks with a major food and beverage provider like Sodexo, they’re all in hospitality management.
+Whether that means opening their own restaurant or bar, keeping things running smoothly in a boutique hotel, or climbing the ranks with a major food and beverage provider like Sodexo, hospitality management can appeal to leaders.

 Gain insight into the industry and start from a place of business knowledge by getting your associate degree in Hospitality & Restaurant Operations Management from Escoffier.